When Crossing boundaries is a good thing

 Also critical is an awareness that knowledge needs to be both shared (in open source frameworks) and validated within the system and culture it is created.
 True innovation can occur in the synthesising process, where knowledge is experienced with open hearts and minds.

-PlantLab has, at its core, a cohort of cross-disciplinary practitioners who are keen to collaborate to build their own practice while also seeing what solutions and ideas can be generated through their work together.
-Those involved have rich identities and mahi (e.g. scientist-artists, poets with a penchant for biology, cultural leaders adept in technology).
+PlantLab has, at its core, a cohort of cross-disciplinary practitioners keen to collaborate to build their own practice while also seeing what solutions and ideas can be generated through their work together.
+Those involved have rich identities and mahi (e.g. scientist-artists, poets with a penchant for biology, and cultural leaders adept in technology).

 Forms of research include traditional scientific and creative experiments, poetry, narrative, ceramics, creative tech hacking, meditation, videography and sketching – among many others.